 Kingston, St Andrew Parish, Jamaica — Caribbean Region of the Americas (Greater Antilles of the West Indies)

-Gordon was conferred with the Order of National Hero in 1969 for his role as defender of the people in the struggle for social justice and land rights.
+Bogle was conferred with the Order of National Hero in 1969 for his role as defender of the people in the struggle for social justice, better land and economic practices.

 A Rotary Club of Kingston 2018 Project

 Proudly Sponsored by: Tourism Enhancement Fund

 Topics and series.
 This historical marker is listed in these topic lists: African Americans • Civil Rights.
 In addition, it is included in the Rotary International series list.
 A significant historical date for this entry is October 23, 1865.